 3) Course & Logistics

 Review the course route and course elevation.
 Make mental post-it notes to prepare your brain for the challenges ahead (i.e., where can I cruise or where do I need to focus).
 Make sure to visualize yourself accomplishing your goal, feeling the smile and strength.
-Your will power can and will push your through to the finish line.
+Your willpower can and will push you through to the finish line.

 4) “Week of” Training